nextstrain/docs.nextstrain.org/src/tutorials/zika.rst

       conda activate nextstrain

-2. Change directory to the Zika pathogen workflow folder downloaded in the quickstart, which includes example data and a :term:`build script`.
+2. Change directory to the Zika :term:`workflow repository` downloaded in the quickstart.

    .. code-block:: bash